goncalo-oliveira/channels/README.md

 ## Service Scope per Channel

 Every channel instance (client or service) uses a new `IServiceScope`.
-This means that if you add a scoped service to the DI container and use it in an adapter or handler, you'll have a unique instance per channel.
+This means that if you add a scoped service to the DI container and use it in an adapter or handler, you'll have an unique instance per channel.

 ## Channel Events